- Counseling Services

 Substance Abuse Assessment & Counseling: Counseling Services provides substance abuse assessment and counseling services to residential students at no charge.
 Assessment and treatment services are provided to students referred by the Office of Community Standards, but do not take the place of treatment services that may be ordered by law enforcement outside the College.

 Academic Coaching: Just like a coach in any sport, the academic coach’s goal is to help students perform at their best.
 Improving study strategies that correspond to learning styles, suggesting positive enhancements to study habits, and staying organized enhances academic success and performance.
 Academic Coaching services are custom-made to the needs of each student to help reach educational potential and personal goals.
 The service offers structure and accountability to assist academic success and support retention for students who are in academic difficulty, and to those who want to improve their academic performance or want to tune up their organizational, time management, and study skills.
+Learn more about academic coaching services, and how to make an appointment, by clicking here.

-All services are provided in a confidential manner.
+Counseling services are provided in a confidential manner.
 Information about you and your status as a client of Counseling Services remains private and confidential in accordance with ethical and legal standards.
 View our Confidentiality Policy.